forwinder15/learndiesels/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 **In short, No. I would say that most diesel mechanics don't have a CDL.
 While a CDL will make you more of an asset to a shop it is usually not required.
 Now let's look into this a little further.
 Should you get it anyway?**

-**_Note: You do need a CDL to drive commercial trucks on the roadway, this includes test driving after a repair._**
+**_Note: All Mechanics DO need a CDL to drive commercial trucks on the roadway, this includes test driving after a repair._**

 **Check out this guide that will make getting your CDL super easy.
-Get all the answers to the CDL exam [here].(<https://07e17hi5-8eqbw0xhk44tr2qe1.hop.clickbank.net/>)**
+Get all the answers to the CDL exam [here](https://07e17hi5-8eqbw0xhk44tr2qe1.hop.clickbank.net/)**

 ## Is a CDL required?
 No. Would it benefit you?
 Yes